AnthonyFuller/vscode-mnscript/README.md

-# MNScript VSC
+# MNScript Extension
 Adds Visual Studio Code language support for CivilNetworks' MAXNET scripting language.

-## This is currently a Work in Progress.
+## This is currently a WIP

+- Currently, the extension only adds basic syntax highlighting.